-(1) Any person who falls into one of the following categories shall be punishable with not more than KRW 10 million in fines for negligence. <Amended by Act No. 9342, Jan.
-7, 2009>

-1. A person who disadvantages or discriminates against an informant, complainant or whistleblower in terms of his/her public position or working conditions prescribed in paragraph (1) of Article 62

-2. A person who violates paragraph (6) of Article 62 and fails to meet the requests or inquiries prescribed by paragraph (5) of the same article

-3. A person who fails to meet the Commission's demand according to Article 62 (7) without reasonable grounds, except for a person who disadvantages or discriminates against an informant, complainant or whistle-blower in terms of public position or working conditions under Article 62 (1)

-(2) Any person who obstructs, refuses, evades, or intentionally delays the performance of duties under Article 42 without any justifiable reason shall be punished by a fine for negligence not exceeding KRW 5 million.

-(3) A fine for negligence under paragraph (1) and (2) shall be imposed and collected by the Commission in accordance with Presidential Decree

-- (4) Deleted <Jan.
-7, 2009>

-- (5) Deleted <Jan.
-7, 2009>

-- (6) Deleted <Jan.
-7, 2009>

-- (7) Deleted <Jan.
-7, 2009>

-- (8) Deleted <Jan.
-7, 2009>

-<Act No. 8878, Feb.
-29, 2008>
+- (1) Any person who falls into one of the following categories shall be punishable with not more than 10 million won in fines for negligence. - 1.
+A person who disadvantages or discriminates against an informant, complainant or whistleblower in terms of his/her public position or working conditions prescribed in paragraph (1) of Article 62 - 2.
+A person who violates paragraph (6) of Article 62 and fails to meet the requests or inquiries prescribed by paragraph (5) of the same article - 3.
+A person who fails to meet the Commission's demand according to Article 62 (7) without reasonable grounds, except for a person who disadvantages or discriminates against an informant, complainant or whistleblower in terms of public position or working conditions under Article 62 (1) - (2) Any person who obstructs, refuses, evades, or intentionally delays the performance of duties under Article 42 without any justifiable reason shall be punished by a fine for negligence not exceeding 5 million won. - (3) A fine for negligence under paragraph (1) and (2) shall be imposed and collected by the Commission in accordance with Presidential Decree - (4) When the Commission imposes a fine for negligence in accordance with paragraph (1) and (2), it shall investigate and confirm the act of violation and then notify a person subject to a disposition taken to impose such fine for negligence that he should pay the fine for negligence by specifying the fact of violation, the method of raising an objection thereto, the period during which such objection is raised, the amount of the fine for negligence, etc.

+- (5) Any person who is dissatisfied with a fine for negligence imposed under paragraph (3) may, within thirty days of being notified of such an imposition, raise an objection to the Commission. - (6) If any person on whom a fine for negligence is imposed under paragraph (3) raises an objection under paragraph (4), the Commission shall, without delay, notify a court of competent jurisdiction, which shall, in turn, proceed to trial on the fine for negligence pursuant to the Non-Contentious Case Litigation Procedure Act - (7) If any person on whom a fine for negligence is imposed neither raises an objection within the period of time referred to in paragraph (5), nor pays the fine for negligence, the collection thereof may conform to the practice of dispositions on nonpayment of national taxes - (8) Necessary matters concerning criteria for imposing a fine for negligence for violating Article 62 (1) shall be prescribed separately.

+ADDENDUM

-This Act shall enter into force on the date of promulgation.
+Article 1 (Enforcement Date) This Act shall enter into force on the date of promulgation.

-Article 2 (Annulment of other Acts)

-The following Acts are annulled.
+Article 2 (Annulment of other Acts) The following Acts are annulled.